freevryheid/crements/README.md

 fpm test\
 fpm install

+## Dependency
 This uses the stdlib to reconcile integer kinds.
-Add as depency in fpm.toml:
+Add as dependency in fpm.toml:

 ```
 [dependencies]